opencog/learn/README.md

 sentences written in some natural language.
 The large-scale structure is determined by the type of the text: is it a short story?
 A dissertation?
 An owner's manual?
-The large scale flows from sentence to sentence, as repeating ideas, characters, topics, themes occur paragraph by paragraph, chapter by chapter.
+The large scale flows from sentence to sentence, paragraph to paragraph, as repeating ideas, characters, topics, themes reoccur throughout the text.

-There is also an intermediate-scale structure that has been well-developed by linguists; a particularly apt one is Melcuk's "Meaning-Text Theory", which described ideas like "Deep Syntax" and "Lexical Functions".
+There is also an intermediate-scale structure that has been well-developed by linguists; a particularly apt one is Mel'čuk's "Meaning-Text Theory", which describes ideas like "Deep Syntax" and "Lexical Functions".

 The goal of this project is to recursively extract deeper and deeper layers of structure, starting from the surface structure of a sequence of words.
-The author believes this can be done, so perhaps one could say the goal is to prove that it can be done.
+The author believes this can be done, so perhaps one could say the goal of this project is to prove that it can be done.

 Effectively, this means that the goal is really to produce an
 ***autonomous agent***.
 This agent observes its environment (a